How to Import Himalayan Yak Chews into the US? Detailed Guide

 Importing pet treats, including Himalayan yak chews, into the United States requires strict adherence to federal food and agricultural regulations.
 Key regulatory frameworks include:

-- FDA/Federal Food, Drug, and Cosmetic Act (FD&C Act): All pet foods and treats are governed by the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+• FDA/Federal Food, Drug, and Cosmetic Act (FD&C Act): All pet foods and treats are governed by the Federal Food, Drug, and Cosmetic Act (FD&C Act).
 Under Sections 402–403 of the FD&C Act, imported animal foods must be safe and wholesome, contain no harmful substances, and be truthfully labeled.
 U.S. regulations (21 CFR Part 501) specify labeling rules: each package must show a product name, species (dog/cat), net weight, ingredients (using AAFCO names), guaranteed analysis (min protein/fat, max fiber/moisture), feeding directions, and the name/address of manufacturer or importer.
 Importers should check that their supplier’s labels meet these federal rules before shipping.

-- Public Health Security and Bioterrorism Preparedness and Response Act (2002): U.S. law requires facility registration and prior notice for all imported foods (including animal foods).
+• Public Health Security and Bioterrorism Preparedness and Response Act (2002): The U.S. law requires facility registration and prior notice for all imported foods (including animal foods).
 The foreign manufacturer/processor must be registered with the FDA, and the importer must file an electronic Prior Notice (via FDA’s FURLS) at least 2 hours (or more, depending on transport mode) before arrival.
 Each import shipment of yak chews must have this notice on file.
-Failure to register or file Prior Notice can result in the shipment being refused by FDA.
+Failure to register or file Prior Notice can result in the shipment being refused by the FDA.
 (Note: FDA allows foreign firms to obtain a unique facility identifier to streamline this process.)

-- USDA/APHIS Permits: Because yak chew is an animal-origin product (dairy cheese), USDA’s Animal and Plant Health Inspection Service (APHIS) may require an import permit.
+• USDA/APHIS Permits: Because yak chew is an animal-origin product (dairy cheese), USDA’s Animal and Plant Health Inspection Service (APHIS) may require an import permit.
 Generally, a USDA import permit is needed for any animal food containing meat or dairy from countries with certain livestock diseases.
 Nepal is considered a foot-and-mouth risk country, so importers should apply via APHIS VSS (Veterinary Services) eFile for an import permit before shipping.
 Even if not explicitly required, having an APHIS permit and the accompanying Health Certificate (from Nepal’s animal health authorities) can streamline Customs entry and USDA inspection.

-- Other Federal Rules: Other FSMA rules (such as Sanitary Transport and preventive controls) may apply once products arrive.
+• Other Federal Rules: Other FSMA rules (such as Sanitary Transport and preventive controls) may apply once products arrive.
 Importers must ensure shipments use sanitary transportation and follow any FSMA ‘Current Good Manufacturing Practices’ in production.

 FDA (safety, labeling, registration, prior notice, FSVP), USDA/APHIS (import permits for dairy), and the Bioterrorism Act.
 Importers should work with their Nepalese exporter to gather all required export health and safety certificates, and register or notify FDA as needed.
 A licensed customs broker can also guide the filing of documents with CBP.